 These days it’s necessary to moisturize your hands.
 Dry and cracked skin is at higher risk for all kinds of diseases, so if you washed your hands apply a little moisturizer next.
 A lot of moisturizing creams have common ingredients, like water and glycerin, so the brand doesn’t actually important.
 If your hands are too dry, look for something dermatologist-recommended with an “intensive” mark.

-The rapid spread of the coronavirus pandemic made us take a different look at the issue of cleanliness in our home and workplace.
+The rapid spread of the coronavirus pandemic especially in New York made us take a different look at the issue of cleanliness in our home and workplace.
 Many organizations are studying how to kill the coronavirus and which of the ways of sanitizing the surfaces at home or in the office are effective.
 However everybody is facing the fact that you can’t create any powerful sanitizers at home, and it’s difficult to buy the necessary alcohol, chlorine, or chlorhexidine in pharmacies.

 Some experts say about different conditions where the coronavirus lives and how long it stays on surfaces.
 For example, on metal objects, it can live up to 5 days, on paper, and cardboard – up to 48 hours.
 It is essential now to make sure cleaning and sanitation precautions are being done correctly, to guarantee effectiveness.